luzmo-official/cumul.io-plugin/README.md

 * MongoDB - NoSQL data store connection
 * Asana - web service integration via OAuth2
-* sql/postgres - Although we have connectors to many SQL databases, in case we don't have yours or there are others reasons to build it yourself, this plugin can serve as an example.
+* sql/postgres - Although we have connectors to many SQL databases, in case we don't have yours or there are others reasons to build it yourself, this plugin can serve as an example. sql/sqlserver - Although we have connectors to many SQL databases, in case we don't have yours or there are others reasons to build it yourself, this plugin can serve as an example.

 The actual plugin implementation can be found in the `index.js` file.
 A small webserver with some boilerplate configuration is included in `webserver.js`.